Cherophobia is surprisingly common and debilitating.

 But for many people, just seeing a picture of a snake or thinking about the top of a skyscraper is paralyzing.

-And its the same with fear of happy.
+And its the same with phobia of happiness.
 Sometimes just a passing thought of gaiety can set off a panic attack.

 Most of us have some fears but normally they don’t affect our lives.
 Eventually we get past our fears as the mind learns that actually everything is OK.
-But people with severe fears and phobias like cherophobia (which is in fact the formal diagnostic term for fear of happy) are held prisoner by an irrational feeling of panic.
+But people with severe fears and phobias like cherophobia (which is in fact the formal diagnostic term for phobia of happiness) are held prisoner by an irrational feeling of panic.

 Most folks with phobias, including cherophobes, generally realize that their fears are unfounded or excessive, but they’re unable to overcome them – because the ‘rules’ which govern their response are at an unconscious level.

-The presence of actual physical symptoms of fear of happy makes it even more difficult.
+The presence of actual physical symptoms of phobia of happiness makes it even more difficult.
 Given how unpleasant that can be, it’s hardly surprising that most people with cherophobia simply learn to avoid the gaiety situations that frighten them.

 But avoidance is not the best way to cope with any phobia.
 Besides the limitations on your life, having an untreated anxiety disorder may leave you more vulnerable to psychological disorders like depression or alcohol abuse.
 A phobia can also strain your relationships with friends, relatives, and coworkers.

-Mercifully fear of happy can now be overcome quickly and easily if you choose the right approach.
+Mercifully phobia of happiness can now be overcome quickly and easily if you choose the right approach.

-Read on to understand how the fear actually works inside your mind and nervous system, and how Fear of Happy can be overcome
+Read on to understand how the fear actually works inside your mind and nervous system, and how Phobia of Happiness can be overcome

 Do you get the shakes when you think about gaiety?
 Do you feel queasy, or light-headed?
 Does your mouth go dry, does your head spin, or does your face go red or sweaty?
 Do you feel sick or out of control?
-Learn about these and the many other symptoms of fear of happy.
+Learn about these and the many other symptoms of phobia of happiness.

 About the Fear

-The actual feelings of Fear of Happy are extremely common.
+The actual feelings of Phobia of Happiness are extremely common.
 Far more so than you might think: while the exact ‘trigger’ for everyone’s fear is different, over 13% of all adults experience the symptoms regularly, rising to over 60% under specific circumstances.

 And yet this is a problem you can quickly and permanently conquer – just as long as you are really committed to doing so.
 Conquering the fear means saying goodbye once and for all to that nasty feeling and discovering the steps to switch on the calm, centered, confident you.